 - Brings up instances, and deploys the ConfigMap so nodes can join the cluster.

-- Provides access to the cluster with a pre-defined kubeconfig file.
+- Provides access to the cluster with a predefined kubeconfig file.

-GitOps cluster management
+GitOps eksctl cluster management

 Add and remove cluster components with git-based workflows. eksctl uses GitOps to take care of installing, configuring, upgrading and maintaining production ready Kubernetes clusters on EKS, including control plane upgrades.

-Extensible production ready cluster
+Extensible production-ready cluster

 No need to manually scale nodes through the AWS interface.
 Create autoscale groups easily on the command line without switching contexts with eksctl.
-Use a single nodegroup to automatically scale across multiple zones.
+Use a single node group to automatically scale across multiple zones.

 Simple, flexible VPC networking

-eksctl builds a dedicated VPC that can be configured to peer with other VPCs, made larger or smaller, work with a private subnet, or customized and used with your existing VPC, for example a Kops network.
+eksctl builds a dedicated VPC that can be configured to peer with other VPCs, made larger or smaller, work with a private subnet, or customized and used with your existing VPC, for example, a Kops network.

-Runs on your favourite OS
+Runs on your favorite OS

 Install and run eksctl on the OS of your choice: Linux (curl), Windows (chocolatey) and MacOS (homebrew)